mayaaa1234/Skonnect/README.md

 ### TODO:
-financial budget display and manipulation if admin make @xl right nav toggle through visibility and not display to load faster? dirs like UI with yearly proj tracks each dir
+1. financial budget display and manipulation if admin
+2. dirs like UI with yearly proj tracks each dir
-remove all classes in body and migrate accordingly
+3. remove all classes in body and migrate accordingly

 #### dev setup: